-Over a dozen states have tax free weekends coming up in the next couple of months.
+Over a dozen states are hosting tax free weekends this summer.
 These sales tax holidays give consumers the opportunity to purchase Back to School necessities, and sometimes Energy Star and disaster preparedness items, as well.

 During last year's Florida tax free weekend, residents got five days to stock up before the first day of classes.
 In 2020, shoppers will only have three days to buy everything they need for the upcoming school year.
 Tax free-eligible items will include clothing and footwear, school supplies, and even select computer purchases.

 When Is the Next Florida Tax Free Weekend in 2020?

 In 2020, you can shop Florida's Back to School sales tax holiday from August 7 to August 9.